cometbft/cometbft/spec/consensus/reactor/reactor.md

 South of Tendermint Core, is the OS' network stack.

 Tendermint Core is implemented in a modular way, separating protocol implementations in **reactors**.
-Reactors communicate in with their counterparts on other nodes using the P2P layer, through what we will call the **P2P-I**.
+Reactors communicate with their counterparts on other nodes using the P2P layer, through what we will call the **P2P-I**.

 ```